 New executive order from Gov. Andrew M. Cuomo amending rules for commercial and residential evictions during the coronavirus pandemic could be particularly challenging for small businesses, according to senior staff attorney at TakeRoot Justice.

 TakeRoot is committed to standing with our partners and their communities as they face the coronavirus pandemic.
 We have created resources for Organizations, Worker Coops and Small Businesses, for Workers, for Consumers, for Immigrants, and for NYCHA Residents & Organizers.

-In light of the COVID-19 pandemic, the Capacity Building and Equitable Neighborhoods practices have compiled a list of mostly legal resources for worker cooperatives, small businesses, nonprofits and unincorporated associations here.
+In light of the COVID-19 pandemic, the Capacity Building and Equitable Neighborhoods practices have compiled lists of legal and financial resources available to worker cooperatives, small businesses, and nonprofits.

 We have been back in court twice, once in February in person and once via a remote appearance that is the new process for housing emergencies in the time of COVID-19; each time, the judge has urged NYCHA to make

 TakeRoot Justice has sued the authority, alleging the elevators and other persistent problems violate residents’ rights to live in safe, healthy conditions.
 A judge has ordered NYCHA to improve conditions, but the coronavirus has given renewed urgency to making fixes.

 Our connections are essential for our resilience.
 Even as we continue this work from home, our networks have never been more important than they are today.